-To provide caring, fair, accurate, timely and knowledgeable professional service to our clients and our public.
+Provide caring, fair, accurate, timely and knowledgeable professional service to SamCERA's clients and the public.

-To prudently manage the assets and appropriately fund the actuarial liabilities of the Retirement System, so as to minimize the costs to our County, while assuring our ability to pay all earned benefits.
+Prudently manage the assets and appropriately fund the actuarial liabilities of the retirement system to minimize the costs to its employers, while assuring the ability to pay all earned benefits.

-To constantly improve the effectiveness of our services and the efficiency of our operations.
+Constantly improve the effectiveness of SamCERA's services and the efficiency of its operations.